The $10K AI Freelancing Blueprint: Proven Step-by-Step

 Copy.ai (Copywriting)

-Similar to Jasper, slightly cheaper.
+Comparable to Jasper, slightly cheaper entry tier.

 $49/month